ipfs-inactive/user-research/README.md

 ## Repo roadmap

 1. ~~We've got a README!~~
-1. Create skeleton repo wiki to hold roadmaps, etc. **<-- U R HERE**
+1. ~~Create skeleton repo wiki to hold roadmaps, etc.~~
+1. ~~Add current understanding of problem statements~~
-1. Migrate existing user research (or links to research) here so this can serve as index for that work
+1. Migrate existing user research (or links to research) here so this can serve as index for that work **<-- U R HERE**
-1. Add current understanding of problem statements and user research roadmaps to wiki
+1. Write next research plan based on all of the above
 1. Issues reflect ongoing and planned work

 ## Areas of focus